paxdotdev/docs/src/start-compiling-and-packaging.md

  - macos
  - web
- - TODO: android
+ - NOT YET SUPPORTED: android
- - TODO: ios
+ - NOT YET SUPPORTED: ios
- - TODO: windows
+ - NOT YET SUPPORTED: windows
- - TODO: linux (various)
+ - NOT YET SUPPORTED: linux

 For further reading about the internals of the compiler, see: [Pax's compilation model](/reference-compilation-model.md)